prism-sh/prism-agent/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/prism-sh/prism-agent)

+Once your codespace has started, you can skip directly to the Quickstart section!

 ### Local Installation

 This repo will work on Linux/MacOS/Windows as long as you have Docker (or Docker Desktop) installed.